chgenly/pico-wwwvb/README.md

 ## The lights

-There are three leds used to report status of the board.
+There are three LEDs used to report status of the board.
 These LEDs should be interpreted as a binary number.
-The most significant bit is the leftmost one (as seen in the pictures of the board above).
-This table indicates the displayed values.
+ The most significant bit is the leftmost one, the one furthest away from the USB connector. (as seen in the pictures of the board above).
+ This table indicates the meaning of the displayed values.
+You will see a count down, and then as each step completes its value will be shown.
+If an error occurs on a step the LEDs will flash the value of the failed step.
+If a value lingers, it means the next step is taking some time.

 | *Display* | *Meaning*                                    |
 | --------- | ---------                                    |